rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 Build and running commands are available in the bar at the bottom left and in the Command Palette menu (:kbd:`Ctrl-Shift-P`) named ``CMake: Build F7``, ``CMake: Run Without Debugging Shift+F5``, and ``CMake Debug Ctrl + F5``.
 Shortcuts can be viewed in the :kbd:`Ctrl-Shift-P` menu.
 They don't match default VS Code ones since those depend on :file:`tasks.json``.

 Running and debugging launches the executable without any arguments.
-Command line arguments can be passed to the debug executable by creating a ``.vscode/launch.json`` configuration.
+Command-line arguments can be passed to the debug executable by creating a ``.vscode/launch.json`` configuration.
 Read the `documentation <https://code.visualstudio.com/docs/cpp/launch-json-reference>`_  for more information.
 Instead of creating :file:`launch.json` manually it can be created from template: :kbd:`Ctrl-Shift-P`/:menuselection:`Debug: Select and Start Debugging --> Add configuration.. --> C,C++: (gdb) Launch`.

 To setup gdb pretty printers for Qt types on Linux, download the scripts from `Kdevelop <https://github.com/KDE/kdevelop/tree/master/plugins/gdb/printers>`_.
 In the :file:`~/.gdbinit` file add the following code: